aryan877/FitStake/README.md

 FitStake revolutionizes fitness motivation by combining exercise with cryptocurrency rewards.
 Stake SOL tokens on fitness challenges, complete your goals, and earn rewards - all secured by blockchain technology!

+> **Note:** FitStake is currently optimized for iOS devices as primary testing was conducted on iPhone.
+Android compatibility may vary.

 ## 📱 Project Structure

 The project consists of three main parts: